Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Well-Formed Expressions via Intersection Types

-\begin{remark} Note that, differently from intersection type systems~\cite{BucciarelliKV17, PaganiR10}, in rules $\redlab{F{:}app}$ and $\redlab{F{:}ex \dash sub}$ there is no equality requirement between $j$ and $k$; we only require that the linear part of the tuples has type $\sigma$ as a term may fail due to a miss match in resources relates to a mismatch in type size. \end{remark}
+\begin{remark} Differently from intersection type systems~\cite{BucciarelliKV17, PaganiR10}, in Rules $\redlab{F{:}app}$ and $\redlab{F{:}ex \dash sub}$ there is no equality requirement between $j$ and $k$, as we would like to capture terms that fail due to a mismatch in resources: we only require that the linear part of the tuples are composed of the same strict type, say $\sigma$.
+As a term can take an unrestricted bag with arbitrary size we only require that the elements of the unrestricted bag that are used have a ``consistent'' type, i.e., the type of the unrestricted bag satisfies the relation $\relunbag$ with the unrestricted fragment of the corresponding tuple type. \end{remark}

 There are four rules for bags: \begin{itemize} \item Rule~$\redlab{F:bag^!}$ types an unrestricted bag $\bag{M}^!$ with the type $\sigma$ of $M$.
-Note that $\bag{x}^!$, an unrestricted bag containing a linear variable $x$, is not wf, whereas $\bag{x[i]}^!$ is well-formed. \item Rule $\redlab{F:bag}$ assigns the tuple type $(\sigma^k,\eta)$ to the concatenation of a linear bag of type $\sigma^k$ with an unrestricted bag of type $\eta$. \item Rules $\redlab{F:bag^{ \ell}}$ and $\redlab{F{:}\concat bag^!}$ type the concatenation of linear and unrestricted bags. \item Rule~$ \redlab{F{:}\oneb^!} $ allows an empty unrestricted bag to have an arbitrary $\sigma$ type since it may be referred to by a variable for substitution: we must be able to compare its type with the type of unrestricted variables that may consume the empty bag (this reduction would inevitably lead to failure). \end{itemize} As in~\cite{DBLP:conf/fscd/PaulusN021}, Rule $\redlab{F{:}\fail}$ handles the failure term, and is the main difference with respect to standard type systems.
+Note that $\bag{x}^!$, an unrestricted bag containing a linear variable $x$, is not well-formed, whereas $\bag{x[i]}^!$ is well-formed. \item Rule $\redlab{F:bag}$ assigns the tuple type $(\sigma^k,\eta)$ to the concatenation of a linear bag of type $\sigma^k$ with an unrestricted bag of type $\eta$. \item Rules $\redlab{F:bag^{ \ell}}$ and $\redlab{F{:}\concat bag^!}$ type the concatenation of linear and unrestricted bags. \item Rule~$ \redlab{F{:}\oneb^!} $ allows an empty unrestricted bag to have an arbitrary $\sigma$ type since it may be referred to by a variable for substitution: we must be able to compare its type with the type of unrestricted variables that may consume the empty bag (this reduction would inevitably lead to failure). \end{itemize} As in~\cite{DBLP:conf/fscd/PaulusN021}, Rule $\redlab{F{:}\fail}$ handles the failure term, and is the main difference with respect to standard type systems.
 Rules for sums and weakening ($\redlab{F:sum}$ and $\redlab{F:weak}$) are standard.